Francode77/TSFRESH_price_prediction/README.md

 The model will predict the price from the beginning of the current month until now.
 The model is trained on a user selected number of days, prior to the beginning of the current month.

+It can be used to predict the price with a regression model for a point in time, based on the lookahead value.
+This will predict the price for thisd value's next datapoint.

 # Prerequisites

 This script was tested on Python 3.7.9